 Eventually Natsuki marries Tomoya, a man who is as opposed to society’s “Factory” as she is.
 (The idea that society is a Factory for making babies echoes Murakami’s “utilitarian gristmill.”)
 Natsuki and Tomoya marry only to avoid external criticism and never consummate the relationship.
-The couple reunites with her equally alienated cousin Yuu.
+The couple reunites with Natsuki’s equally alienated cousin Yuu.
 They aren’t weird, they decide together—they’re all from another planet, Popinpobopia.

 Natsuki has always lived by trying to allow society to “brainwash” her so she, too, “would be able to live with a smile on [her] face in the virtual reality world in which everyone [is] living.”
 With Yuu’s help, the trio decides instead to leave society behind and live as they want.

 Living on their own, without the pressures of normative culture, darkens quickly.
 A few months in, they carry out murder to protect themselves and then cannibalize the corpses to keep themselves fed.
-When that source of meat fails, they begin cannibalizing each other is a stomach-turning orgy of consuming and being consumed.
+When that source of meat fails, they begin cannibalizing each other in a stomach-turning orgy of consuming and being consumed.

 Perhaps what makes the Popinpobopians the most frightening group of all is its size.
-It is a group of only three, farther from society than Aum, Sakigake, or Lonely No More!
+It is a group of only three, farther from society than Aum, Sakigake, or Lonely No More!.
 That extra separation from society drives them to the most unthinkable (though, frankly, not the most destructive) behaviors of all.

 McLaughlin, Levi.
 “Did Aum Change Everything?
 What Soka Gakkai Before, During, and After the Aum Shinrikyo Affair Tells Us About the Persistent ‘Otherness’ of New Religions” in Japanese Journal of Religious Studies, 2012.